-Leasehold improvements (in years) 10 0 or lease term if shor rter Equipment (in years) 3 - 10 Furniture fixtures fittings and other (in years) 2 10
+Leasehold improvements 10 years or lease term if shorter Equipment 3-10 years Furniture, fixtures, fittings and other 2-10 years

 Equipment includes industrial equipment and research equipment that has alternative future uses.
 Equipment also includes devices that are manufactured by the Company and leased to customers through operating leases related to Revenue-Per-Procedure transactions and devices subject to sale and leaseback transactions.
 This equipment is depreciated over a period of seven years.